Hyperthyroidism: Diagnosis

 Typical administration involves a pill or liquid containing sodium iodide (NaI) taken orally, which contains a small amount of iodine-131, amounting to perhaps less than a grain of salt.
 A 2-hour fast of no food prior to and for 1 hour after ingesting the pill is required.
 This low dose of radioiodine is typically tolerated by individuals otherwise allergic to iodine (such as those unable to tolerate contrast mediums containing larger doses of iodine such as used in CT scan, intravenous pyelogram (IVP), and similar imaging diagnostic procedures).
 Excess radioiodine that does not get absorbed into the thyroid gland is eliminated by the body in urine.
 Some people with hyperthyroidism may experience a slight allergic reaction to the diagnostic radioiodine and may be given an antihistamine.

-The person returns 24 hours later to have the level of radioiodine "uptake" (absorbed by the thyroid gland) measured by a device with a metal bar placed against the neck, which measures the radioactivity emitting from the thyroid.
+The person returns 24 hours later to have the level of radioiodine "uptake" (absorbed by the thyroid gland) measured by a device with a metal bar placed against the neck, which measures the radioactivity emitted from the thyroid.
 This test takes about 4 minutes while the uptake % (i.e., percentage) is accumulated (calculated) by the machine software.
-A scan is also performed, wherein images (typically a center, left and right angle) are taken of the contrasted thyroid gland with a gamma camera; a radiologist will read and prepare a report indicating the uptake % and comments after examining the images.
-People with hyperthyroid will typically "take up" higher than normal levels of radioiodine.
+A scan is also performed, wherein images (typically a center, left, and right angle) are taken of the contrasted thyroid gland with a gamma camera; a radiologist will read and prepare a report indicating the uptake % and comments after examining the images.
+People with hyperthyroidism will typically "take up" higher-than-normal levels of radioiodine.
 Normal ranges for RAI uptake are from 10 to 30%.

 In addition to testing the TSH levels, many doctors test for T3, Free T3, T4, and/or Free T4 for more detailed results.
 Free T4 is unbound to any protein in the blood.
 Adult limits for these hormones are: TSH (units): 0.45 – 4.50 uIU/mL; T4 Free/Direct (nanograms): 0.82 – 1.77 ng/dl; and T3 (nanograms): 71 – 180 ng/dl.
 Persons with hyperthyroidism can easily exhibit levels many times these upper limits for T4 and/or T3.
 See a complete table of normal range limits for thyroid function at the thyroid gland article.

-In hyperthyroidism CK-MB (Creatine kinase) is usually elevated.
+In hyperthyroidism, CK-MB (Creatine kinase) is usually elevated.

 Subclinical

-In overt primary hyperthyroidism, TSH levels are low and T4 and T3 levels are high.
+In overt primary hyperthyroidism, TSH levels are low, and T4 and T3 levels are high.
 Subclinical hyperthyroidism is a milder form of hyperthyroidism characterized by low or undetectable serum TSH level, but with a normal serum free thyroxine level.
 Although the evidence for doing so is not definitive, treatment of elderly persons having subclinical hyperthyroidism could reduce the number of cases of atrial fibrillation.
 There is also an increased risk of bone fractures (by 42%) in people with subclinical hyperthyroidism; there is insufficient evidence to say whether treatment with antithyroid medications would reduce that risk.

 A 2022 meta-analysis found subclinical hyperthyroidism to be associated with cardiovascular death.

 Screening

-In those without symptoms who are not pregnant there is little evidence for or against screening.
+In those without symptoms who are not pregnant, there is little evidence for or against screening.